 It’s probably one of the most asked questions by prospective adoptive couples: “How can we shorten our wait?”
-The good news is there are a few things you can do to be proactive.
-The bad news is despite that, most of it is luck (or God’s timing if you believe in that).
+The good news is there are a few proactive things you can do to match more quickly with a birth parent.
+The bad news is, despite that, most of it is luck (or God’s timing, if you believe in that).

 Don’t get frustrated and do a vague, generic book and hope for the best.
 Forget any college paper or high school project that has come before- THIS is your most important project!
 You will likely pay Shutterfly or some other printing company around $50 for one book, but don’t be afraid to say, “Hey, let’s dig deeper, make some edits, and order and replace our book.
 Let’s send the agency a new one that we like better.”
 Edits are good.
 Details are good.